pingidentity/terraform-provider-pingone/docs/resources/application.md

 - `slo_binding` (String) A string that specifies the binding protocol to be used for the logout response.
 Options are `HTTP_REDIRECT` and `HTTP_POST`.
 Existing configurations with no data default to `HTTP_POST`.
 Defaults to `HTTP_POST`.
 - `slo_endpoint` (String) A string that specifies the logout endpoint URL.
 This is an optional property.
 However, if a sloEndpoint logout endpoint URL is not defined, logout actions result in an error.
 - `slo_response_endpoint` (String) A string that specifies the endpoint URL to submit the logout response.
 If a value is not provided, the sloEndpoint property value is used to submit SLO response.
+- `slo_window` (Number) An integer that defines how long (hours) PingOne can exchange logout messages with the application, specifically a logout request from the application, since the initial request.
+The minimum value is `1` hour and the maximum is `24` hours.
 - `sp_verification_certificate_ids` (Set of String) A list that specifies the certificate IDs used to verify the service provider signature.
 - `type` (String) A string that specifies the type associated with the application.
 Options are `WEB_APP` and `CUSTOM_APP`.
 Defaults to `WEB_APP`.